fmortara/github-slideshow/_posts/000-01-03-terceiroslide.md

 title: "Here follows a third one"
 ---
 Your text
-If i hide the arrow text...
+If I hide the arrow text...
 Will the arrow show?